 How to create a textured background for a focal piece

 I built the frame using Ivory Powertex to paint and glue the pieces together.
 There’s no need to wait to let this dry as I want lots of texture in the background.
 A plastic palette knife or old plastic card works well for spreading Easy Structure over the surface of the frame.
-I spread the paste unevenly and always from top to bottom.
-I do this over all the visible surfaces of the mdf.
+I spread the paste unevenly and always from top to bottom on the whole surface.

 My tips for a background texture